 CV

-Today, the artist is a founder of performance art company The Bait Fridge and is lead vocalist of the band Slowmango, with recent performances at Dark Mofo, The Substation and Darwin Festival.
-Using large scale puppetry, live music, costume, painting and performance Kaspar creates systems for intersectionality through contemporary art and pedagogy.
+Kaspar is a founder of The Bait Fridge and lead vocalist of Slowmango, with recent performances at Dark Mofo, The Substation and Darwin Festival.
+Together they tour performances and workshops around Australia.
+Using large scale puppetry, live music, costume and performance the collective create systems for intersectionality through performance and pedagogy.
+Kaspar leads the creation of participatory sculpture with varying communities as tools for public dialogue; such as decorating a 4WD as a crocodile and driving it across a crocodile infested river to gather students in Arnhem Land for school.

 Current Works: Slowmango, The Bait Fridge, Paper Mache and IMEMI